RiyadBK/Holiday.Chat.Agent/README.md

 # HolidayChatAgent

-A chat agent that recommends holiday locations based off user's answers to questions.
+A chat agent that recommends holiday locations based on user's answers to questions.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.1.